modernish/modernish/README.md

   and legacy bash/(d)ash/zsh syntax, like `trap INT` to unset a SIGINT trap (which only works if the `trap` command is given exactly one argument).
 Note that this is for compatibility with existing scripts only.
+* Bypassing the `trap` alias to set a trap using the shell builtin command will cause an inconsistent state.
+This may be repaired with a simple `trap` command; as modernish prints the traps, it will quietly detect ones it doesn't yet know about and make them work nicely with the trap stack.

 POSIX traps for each signal are always executed after that signal's stack-based traps; this means they should not rely on modernish modules that use the trap